 Crowd scenes in a video can be denoted by the typified activities being carried out by a large number of identical entities at the given times, such as fast moving cars on a busy motorway, wandering people in high streets, and waving audiences at an open air concert.
-Detecting the so-called "abnormality" from a video can sometimes be treated as finding and extracting certain individual, or group actions that "disturb" the current and dominant crowd states.
-Practical techniques in the field can be widely adopted by surveillance industries for designing the automated early warning systems.

 For analysing crowd features.
-Early studies, such as the "Minkowski fractal dimension" model [1] and the flow-based "crowd motion" model [2], had focus on the extraction of crowd attributes from the flows such as density, moving direction, size and boundaries.
+Early studies, such as the "Minkowski fractal dimension" model [1] and the flowbased "crowd motion" model [2], had focus on the extraction of crowd attributes from the flows such as density, moving direction, size and boundaries.
 In recent years, more attention has shifted towards applicationoriented techniques to improve the flow-based crowd pattern interpretation [3-5].
 For example, in 2007, Ali [6] first introduced a crowd scene model based on "finite time Lyapunov exponent field" - an extension of the flow filed model - for segmenting extremely dense crowd scenes recorded in videos.
 The segmentation outputs are then been used in the so-called "floor field model" calculation for tracking specific individuals from high density human crowds [7].
 This model has also been applied in group tracking that containing multiple or intersected crowd entities [8].
 Rodriguez's off-line dominating crowd moving direction learning algorithm [9] has also been approved as an effective flow-based tracking approach.
 Those methods demonstrated their potentials in tracking the dynamic crowd under crowded and partial occluded conditions but are bound to certain type of crowd patterns (i.e., "extremely dense" crowd) and specific applications.